 In some cases, Quebec's 35% (40% before June 12, 2003) credit is available on 80% of payments to certain eligible entities (e.g. universities and public research centres).

 Quebec's November 20, 2012 budget includes in the taxpayer's income, Quebec R&D refundable tax credits received by the taxpayer after November 20, 2012, that relate to R&D expenditures incurred for taxation years starting after November 20, 2012.

 For R&D expenditures incurred after March 31, 2012, Saskatchewan's 15% tax credit is refundable only for Canadian-controlled private corporations (CCPCs) and only on qualifying expenditures incurred up to the federal R&D expenditure limit (i.e. $3 million or less) annually.

 The credit applies to qualified expenditures incurred in the Yukon after June 30, 2000, for corporations, and after December 31, 2000, for individuals.

 Yukon's rate is 20% on R&D expenditures made to the Yukon College.

 Among the major industrialized countries, Canada offers one of the most favourable packages of R&D tax incentives, which includes provincial and territorial tax credits available to corporations that conduct qualified SR&ED in the particular jurisdiction.

-In addition to provincial and territorial incentives, corporations carrying on SR&ED can also benefit from federal tax credits discussed in Federal investment tax credits for R&D and property: 2011 - 2012.
-For federal tax purposes, most current and certain capital expenditures on account of SR&ED are deductible.
+In addition to provincial and territorial incentives, corporations carrying on SR&ED can also benefit from federal tax credits discussed in Federal investment tax credits for R&D and property: 2011 - 2013.
+For federal tax purposes, most current expenditures and before 2014, certain capital expenditures, on account of SR&ED are deductible.
 Provincial and territorial tax credits are considered to be government assistance for federal tax purposes, and therefore reduce expenditures that are eligible for the federal SR&ED deduction and federal investment tax credits.